Contextualist/grain/docs/source/tutorial_delayed.rst

 head/scheduler to make parallel computaion across clusters possible.
 Unlike Dask, we have one worker per machine / computation node.
 The worker have access to all resources on the machine.
 When a worker connects to Grain's head, it will inform head the resources they own.
-Grain's head dispatches jobs to it as long as it has enough resources for the jobs.
-The jobs are async functions (e.g. of external processes), so a worker can monitor the status of multiple execution concurrently.
+Grain's head dispatches jobs to a worker as long as it has enough resources for the jobs.
+The jobs are async functions (e.g. of external processes), so a worker can monitor the status of multiple executions concurrently.

 For Grain to recognize your system, you need to have a profile/config.
 Full reference and samples of Grain's config syntax can be found in the